-If you have missing or damaged teeth, or if your gums, bite, and jaw aren’t healthy, the reduced function will affect you in other ways.
-In addition to transforming your smile, full-mouth reconstruction can eliminate or reduce symptoms associated with improper function, including:
+If you have missing or damaged teeth, if you have worn down your teeth, or if your gums, bite, and jaw aren’t healthy, the reduced function will affect you in other ways.
+In addition to giving you an attractive smile, full-mouth reconstruction can eliminate or reduce symptoms associated with improper function, including:

 Full-Mouth Reconstruction Treatment Options